 |Disk Use (%)||Sensor Throttling (ms)|

-When your USM Anywhere Sensor is projected to go over tier, meaning either 5% over your allotment or over 50GB in total, it will analyze the rate of traffic coming through the sensor and agent data pipeline.
-Then it will engage EPS Adaptive Response to slow your data rate and keep your USM Anywhere Sensor operational until data ingestion can be decreased, or your tier is upgraded.
+When your USM Anywhere is projected to go over tier, meaning either 5% over your allotment or over 50GB in total, it will analyze the rate of traffic coming through the sensor and agent data pipeline.
+Then it will engage EPS Adaptive Response to slow down your data rate and keep your USM Anywhere operational until data ingestion is decreased, or your tier is upgraded.

-If you have more than one sensor or agent, USM Anywhere will begin by throttling only your sensors with the highest EPS.
+If you have more than one sensor or agent, USM Anywhere will begin by throttling only the sensor with the highest EPS.
 This is determined by retrieving your system's EPS per minute for every sensor and maintaining a rolling EPS average.
-Every 10 minutes, once your system determines that throttling is necessary, EPS will be engaged on any sensor sending more EPS than 75% of this average.
+Every hour, your system determines if throttling is necessary, and EPS Adaptive Response will be engaged on any sensor sending more EPS than 75% of this average.

 When your USM Anywhere is projected to go over tier, EPS throttling is progressive, starting at 1 ms and increasing up to 250 ms as necessary until data ingestion decreases or your tier changes.
-Once throttling has been engaged, the throttling rate will be sampled regularly.
-If the tier decrement is smaller than 5%, then the throttling factor is doubled.
+Once throttling has been engaged, the projection will be sampled regularly.
+If the tier decrement is smaller than 2%, then the throttling factor is doubled.
 Otherwise, it remains the same until throttling is no longer necessary.

 EPS Adaptive Response System Events